wearefair/istio/FAIR.md

 # Why this Fork
-In a mutual TLS-disabled multicluster Kubernetes setup, gRPC liveness and readiness probes don't work in remote clusters.
+In a mutual TLS-disabled multicluster Kubernetes setup, liveness and readiness probes don't work in remote clusters.
 However, this behavior could not be replicated on the Kubernetes cluster running the Istio control plane.

 We verified that the remote proxy sidecar containers had connectivity to Pilot Discovery.
 However, we noticed when comparing the logs in the sidecar containers on a remote cluster vs the local cluster that the local cluster sidecars were properly registering liveness and readiness probes, and the remote clusters weren't.